shawlucas/oot_src_1.0/README.md

 # Legend of Zelda: Ocarina of Time NTSC 1.0 Disassembly

-Put a decompressed Ocarina of Time 1.0 ROM in the folder, named "baserom.z64"
+Put a decompressed Ocarina of Time 1.0 NTSC-J ROM in the folder, named "baserom.z64" Make sure it has the correct md5sum.

 Run make -C tools